 If Data visualization is your priority then Tableau is the clear winner.
 Power BI, on the other hand, is a better choice when it comes to predictive modeling and reporting with superb serviceability and a lower cost of ownership.

 However, Tableau is a better option.
 Though Power BI is narrowing the gap with significant investments of Microsoft in its enhancements and updates.
 This is reflected in the latest Gartner report of 2019.
-The report states “Microsoft Power BI as a market leader” of the business intelligence platforms.
+The report states “Microsoft Power BI as a market leader“ of the business intelligence platforms which is why we emphasize on the need of Power BI training.

 Power BI and Tableau remain the close competitors.
-Both deserve the user’s trust, so it’s too soon to comment on a clear winner yet.
+Both deserve the user’s trust, so the answer would be that it’s too soon to comment on a clear winner yet.

 For any Training/ Recruitment need, drop us an email at firstname.lastname@example.org / call at 95.5511.5533